J-Sarnoff/FLOAT128.jl/README.md

      functions will have forms of approximation that provide 102 good bits.
      Reliably correct rounding to 103 bits is doing this right.

-     None will assure offer an additional
-     (105-4) 102nd no more than 103 (105-2) no more than 105-2 = 103 correct bits at best and at least 101 correct bits.

-     not less than 101  bits  at best 103 (105-2) bit accuracy, and at least 101 good bits.

-     ften 102 bits, at least 101   lest 195determination
-     provide roundingtrailing bits bitusually 3) trailingthe few least maintain 105 correct bits, and the well known need to examine at least three trailing bits (one should be sticky -- ours is more tacky than sticky) for reasoned rounding, elementary functions offer ~102 correct bits.

-     correct reliable bits.
-     evaluation arithmetic
-     better than 105
-     correct bi The limits on arithmetic precision are

      Float128 arithmetic compares favorably with BigFloat(128).Using Benchmarks.jl
      for relative speeds: addition and subtraction run 10x, multiplication and division